Secure CheckoutPersonal information is secured with SSL technology.

-Mathematical Models for Society and Biology, 2nd edition draws on current issues to engagingly relate how to use mathematics to gain insight into problems in biology and contemporary society.
-For the new edition, the author uses mathematical models that are simple, transparent, and verifiable.
-Also new to the book is an introduction to mathematical notions that every quantitative scientist in the biological and social sciences should know.
-Additionally, each chapter will now include a detailed discussion on how to formulate a reasonable model to gain insight into the specific question that has been introduced.
+Mathematical Models for Society and Biology, 2e, draws on current issues to engagingly relate how to use mathematics to gain insight into problems in biology and contemporary society.
+For this new edition, author Edward Beltrami uses mathematical models that are simple, transparent, and verifiable.
+Also new to this edition is an introduction to mathematical notions that every quantitative scientist in the biological and social sciences should know.
+Additionally, each chapter now includes a detailed discussion on how to formulate a reasonable model to gain insight into the specific question that has been introduced.

 - Offers 40% more content – 5 new chapters in addition to revisions to existing chapters